Jennifer Finch: Television and film

 Finch has acted in the 1984 film The Census Taker and in the 1994 John Waters film Serial Mom as part of the fictitious band the Camel Lips.
 Finch appeared as herself in the 2007 documentary Punk's Not Dead.
 Her music was featured in the 1999 film Office Space and on the popular TV series Degrassi: The Next Generation in 2008.

 Finch appears in interviews and original footage throughout the documentary film L7: Pretend We're Dead, directed by Sarah Price and released in November 2016.
 The film was nominated for a VO5 NME Award for Best Music Film.

 Personal life

 In the early 1990s, Finch dated Nirvana's Dave Grohl and later Billy Corgan of The Smashing Pumpkins.
-She was married to actor, musician and race car driver Chris Pedersen from 2000–2007.
+She was married to actor, musician and race car driver Chris Pedersen from 2000 to 2007.
 Finch resides in Culver City, California.